 There are lots of action-packed sports venues in Wales, especially in the sports village within the Bay.
 Now, if you’re a bit of an adrenaline junkie, then I’m almost certain you’ll find white water rafting one of the best things to do in Cardiff.

-You’ll get around 2 hours on the waves and it’ll cost around £40-£55 depending on the day (see here).
+You’ll get around 2 hours on the waves, and it’ll cost around £60-£100, depending on the day, which you can book on their website.
 Yes, you will be wet!
-Yes, your arms will turn to jelly (after all the paddling) but I’m almost certain you’ll love it.
+Yes, your arms will turn to jelly (after all the paddling), but I’m almost certain you’ll love it.

 9.)
 Stroll Cardiff’s Centenary Walk